1712n/wall-e/src/prompt/markdown/documentation.md

 ### Using Drizzle Queries

 Relational queries are an extension to the existing schema definition and query builder.
-To use this API, all tables and relations from the schema file/files upon drizzle() initialization should be provided
+To use this API, all tables and relations from the schema file/files upon drizzle() initialization should be provided.

 ```ts
 import * as schema from './schema';